danielg0/fyp/report.md

 ## Results

-We start by
+We start by exploring how interval size affects the variance of a set of SimPoints.
+Low variance in a set of SimPoints is important as

+Moving on to consider the error rate of our truncated checkpoints

-![A plot showing how the variance of a ste of SimPoints is affected by its interval size, where the variance of a SimPoint cluster is approximated by calculating the variance of the performance metrics obtained by simulating the ten BBVs closest to that cluster's centre.
+![A plot showing how the variance of a set of SimPoints is affected by its interval size, where the variance of a SimPoint cluster is approximated by calculating the variance of the performance metrics obtained by simulating the ten BBVs closest to that cluster's centre.
 We collected an array of BBVs that was 125000 instructions wide and then upscaled it ({@sec:super-sampling}) to produce BBVs for each other interval size.
 \newline Regular SimPoints analysis is then performed and checkpoints taken for the ten closest BBVs to each cluster.
 The checkpoints for a single cluster are simulated, and the variance of the set of resulting performance metrics is then plotted as a point on this figure.
 A box plot is added to depict the distribution of the variances that aren't outliers.](./experiments/3_coremarkzip/plots/variance_by_interval_ipc.svg)

 ![A plot showing how variance of a set of super-sampled SimPoints increases as interval width decreases for the `zip` and `x264` benchmarks.
 It is still  lower than the variance of a set of 30 random samples collected from across the benchmark program a majority of the time.
 Shorter interval SimPoints with higher errors can still be useful in design space exploration as their error is consistent, making for fair comparisons between architecture configurations [@simpoint3].](./experiments/3_coremarkzip/plots/variance_clearer.svg)